Stranger Things stars call out need to ‘label’ Will’s sexuality after fan speculation

-Stranger Things: Noah Schnapp and Mille Bobby Brown call out need to ‘label’ Will’s sexuality
+Stranger Things: Noah Schnapp and Millie Bobby Brown say there’s no need to ‘label’ Will’s sexuality

 ‘I find that people do just want to know so badly,’ Will Byers actor said